wolfi-dev/.github/profile/README.md

 ### Is Wolfi free to use?
 Yes, Wolfi is freely [available under the Apache License V2](https://github.com/wolfi-dev/os/blob/main/LICENSE) and will always be.

+### Where are packages in Wolfi published?
+Packages in Wolfi are published to [public Wolfi APK Repositories](https://edu.chainguard.dev/chainguard/chainguard-images/network-requirements/).

+Non-latest versions of packages in these repositories are retained for 12 months by default.
+For more information, see the [Wolfi Archive Policy announcement](https://github.com/orgs/wolfi-dev/discussions/63023).

 ### Can I mix packages from Alpine repositories into a Wolfi-based image?
 No, it’s not possible to mix Alpine apks with Wolfi apks.
 If your image requires dependencies that are currently only available for Alpine.
 You might consider using [melange](https://github.com/chainguard-dev/melange) to build a custom apk for your image.